Updated: Jul 29

 Hi everybody and welcome to this new space for the latest and greatest topics!

-As a disabled person, this can be quite challenging to overcome and the options to find the closest counselor to your home dramatically reduce.
+As a disabled person, this can be quite challenging to overcome and the options to find the closest counsellor to your home dramatically reduce.
 Also, what about rural areas?
 The commuting could put off any intention to access the counselling service...
 Online counselling is the answer to both cases because it is logistically convenient.

 Let me discuss a bit further what people with physical disabilities or logistic issues (living in rural areas or small towns) could benefit from online counselling.